mozilla-l10n/documentation/src/tools/pontoon/adding_new_project.md

 It’s important to also check the files for localization issues before exposing them to localizers: unclear strings, lack of localization comments, missing plural forms are some of the things to check.

-## Create the project in Pontoon STAGE instance
+## Create the project

-First you want to test that everything works using Pontoon staging server.
+Access Pontoon’s [admin console](https://pontoon.mozilla.org/admin/) and click **ADD NEW PROJECT**.

-Access Pontoon’s [admin console](https://mozilla-pontoon-staging.herokuapp.com/admin/) on the **stage server** and click **ADD NEW PROJECT**.
+The new project will appear in the [public list of Projects](https://pontoon.mozilla.org/projects/) only after the next sync cycle.

 * Name: name of the repository (it will be displayed in Pontoon’s project selector).
 * Slug: used in URLs, will be generated automatically based on the repository’s name.
 * Locales: